Dhana889/Kubernetes/Scenario based questions.md

 # The Pod created was crashed and the config file (like index.html) was deleted.
 How to avoid similar events in future?

 Answer: By making the volume persistent, any configurations or metadata will be retained when pods are destroyed.

+# Kubernetes Node not ready

+Answer:
+- Lack of resources: Insufficient memory, disk space, or processing power can cause a node to become NotReady.
+- Network issues: Problems with network configuration or connectivity can prevent a node from communicating with the rest of the cluster, leading to a NotReady state.

+To debug:
+- kubectl describe nodes - Look for conditions, capacity and allocatable:
+- Check the node’s logs for errors or warnings.
+- Observe kubelet logs to see if it reports anything.
+Like certificate erros, authentication errors etc.

+Kubernetes does not automatically create a new node when a node fails.
+Instead, it attempts to recover the failed node or schedules new pods on available nodes in the same node pool.
+Persistent node failures require manual intervention to recreate or replace the node.

 # Need to provision big data app pods on Big Data Nodes only, and no other application pods should be deployed on this nodes, how to achieve it?